-Let there be cake!
-Homemade Small Chocolate Cake For Two is a moist and delicious one layer chocolate cake you can make from scratch without a cake mix.
-Top it with strawberry cream cheese frosting, chocolate ganache, or another frosting of your choice.
+Homemade Small Chocolate Cake recipe is a moist and delicious 6 inch chocolate cake for two from scratch without a cake mix.
+Top it with strawberry cream cheese frosting or chocolate ganache.

 Happy (belated) Chocolate Cake Day!
 I recently found out January 27 was National Chocolate Cake Day.

 Funny thing is I already planned on posting this recipe before I found out.
 Yes, yes I totally planned this.

 I’m sharing this recipe because of Valentine’s Day coming up.
 I mean look at it – it’s dessert for two, chocolate, and has pink frosting.
 It checks all of the boxes for the holiday.